rihal-om/rihal-codestacker/BE/README.md

 ## Background

-Crime City is under siege—rising crime and failing trust have left the community on edge.
+District Core is under siege—rising crime and failing trust have left the community on edge.
 To turn things around, officials launched a Crime Management System, enabling real-time crime case reporting and faster police response.
-Now, they need your help!

 Now, the officals need your expertise to develop a robust backend API system to efficiently manage their growing crimes data and improve response times.